 Young, growing tortoises have naturally soft shells, and certain species (like the pancake tortoise) are intended to have soft shells.

 A healthy tortoise’s shell should be firm, smooth, and free of damage.
-It shouldn’t smell or produce discharge, and you should see growth rings.
+It shouldn’t smell or produce discharge.
+Also, you should be able to see growth rings.

 Why Does My Tortoise Have a Soft Shell?